-If a transaction is executed away from a customer's limit price or is executed for too many shares of stock, the customer is not obligated to accept the transaction.
-A registered representative who is informed of an execution error should immediately inform his or her principal of the error.
-If a customer makes an error entering the terms of an order over an online trading platform the customer is obligated to accept the execution in line with the terms entered not as intended.
+If a transaction is executed away from a customer's limit price or is executed for too many shares of stock, the customer in not obligated to accept the transaction.
+A registered representative who is informed of an execution error should immediately inform the principal of the error.

+If the firm has executed an order at the wrong price, size, or side of the market or in the wrong security, the trade should promptly be moved into the firm's error account and off set as soon as possible.
+If the error involved a customer order, the order in line with the customer's instructions should be executed for the customer's account.
+The representative or trader may move the trade to the error account and must notify the supervisor promptly.
+If a customer makes an error entering the terms of an order over an online trading platform, the customer is obligated to accept the execution in line with the terms entered, not as intended.
 The customer in this case should be advised to execute an order to reverse the trade over the online trading portal.